l7mp/stunner/docs/examples/direct-one2one-call/README.md

 kubectl apply -f docs/examples/direct-one2one-call/direct-one2one-call-stunner.yaml
 ```

-The most important component in the STUNner configuration is the TURN Gateway: this will expose a
+The most important component in the STUNner configuration is the Gateway: this will expose a public
-public TURN server on the UDP port 3478 through which clients will connect to each other.
+TURN server on the UDP port 3478 through which clients will connect to each other.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1